-I’ve wanted to work remote for years.
-Having the ability to control my time, productivity and work habits seemed like a dream.
+I’ve wanted to work remotely for years.
+Being able to control my time, productivity and work habits seemed like a dream.
 Not to mention the lack of distractions, commuting or spending more time with my family!

 So when looking for new jobs, I decided to apply to remote positions only.
 Long story short: a really cool remote-first company that is challenging Uber in France (and elsewhere!) called Heetch hired me, flew me to Paris for an amazing onboarding experience and sent me back to work.

 One week later, I’m starting to notice how different it is to work remotely.
 The experience was interesting enough to write about.